 The potential benefits of doing so are recalled by one solicitor: 'We thought we had no prospect of resolving the matter through mediation, not least because we didn't have a very good case.
 We were having trouble advancing in any way because the documents weren't available, and although we made great play of the fact we were willing to settle in the run up to the mediation, all we actually wanted was to see the documents.'
 In this instance, the defendants were headquartered in Scotland, and agreed to mediate there for their own convenience.

-We pushed for the mediation to be in Scotland because we figured it would be very difficult for them to say "well, we haven't got the documents - they're miles away."'
+'We pushed for the mediation to be in Scotland because figured it would be very difficult for them to say "well, we haven't got the documents - they're miles away."'
 Finding no reasonable grounds to resist, at the mediator's prompting, the defendants handed over a substantial tranche of documents.
 'Due to a bizarre contractual arrangement,' and admittedly the amazement of all concerned, the documents entirely undermined the defendants' case; they collapsed, and the claimants walked away with £20m.

-Although the circumstances of this mediation are unique and the result a surprise to everyone, it is doubtful that the outcome would have been achieved had the claimants not had the foresight to set aside convention and do battle in enemy territory.
+Although the circumstances of this mediation are unique and the result a surprise to everyone, it is doubtful that the outcome would have been achieved had the claimants not had the foresight to set aside convention and do battle in enemy territory; likewise, the defendants might have achieved a better result had they thought to distance themselves from their documents.